 Former business management executive Julie Houlder joined us as a non-executive director in October 2018, marking her second NHS trust board role within the NHS in the Midlands.
 Julie, from Solihull, is the vice chair of George Eliot Hospital NHS Trust in Nuneaton, where she has served on the board since 2016.

 A qualified accountant, Julie rose through the ranks at West Midlands public transport firm Centro over a span of 32 years, being appointed to increasingly senior financial positions.
 She served as head of business management and chief audit executive for four years until 2016, when she left to pursue her consultancy, charitable and health service interests.

 As a personal development coach she runs her own consultancy and is qualified in psychological coaching, stress management and NLP (Neuro Linguistic) training.
 She is involved in a charity which provides housing and care for older people.

 Her NHS involvement marks a return to her roots in healthcare – one of her earliest jobs was as a trainee in finance at West Midlands Regional Health Authority between 1979 and 1984.

-Kay Fawcett has nearly 40 years’ experience of nursing, clinical leadership and clinical education throughout the Midlands and was honoured with an OBE for her services to nursing in 2014.
+Kay Fawcett has over 45 years’ experience of nursing, clinical leadership and clinical education throughout the Midlands and was honoured with an OBE for her services to nursing in 2014.
 Her appointment to our board started on 1 October 2018 and is her first non-executive directorship within the NHS.

 Kay has held many senior positions within NHS Trusts as well as undertaking advisory and consultancy roles.
 She was executive director of nursing for Derby Hospitals for two and a half years up until January 2008.